Christian IV of Denmark: Coming of age and coronation

 Christian continued his studies at Sorø Academy where he had a reputation as a headstrong and talented student.

 In 1595, the Council of the Realm decided that Christian would soon be old enough to assume personal control of the reins of government.
 On 17 August 1596, at the age of 19, Christian signed his haandfæstning (lit.
-"Handbinding" viz. curtailment of the monarch's power, a Danish parallel to the Magna Carta), which was an identical copy of his father's from 1559.
+"Handbinding" viz. curtailment of the monarch's power, a Danish parallel to Magna Carta), which was an identical copy of his father's from 1559.

 Twelve days later, on 29 August 1596, Christian IV was crowned at the Church of Our Lady in Copenhagen by the Bishop of Zealand, Peder Jensen Vinstrup (1549–1614).
 He was crowned with a new Danish Crown Regalia which had been made for him by Dirich Fyring (1580–1603), assisted by the Nuremberg goldsmith, Corvinius Saur.

 Marriage

 On 30 November 1597, he married Anne Catherine of Brandenburg, a daughter of Joachim Friedrich, Margrave of Brandenburg and Duke of Prussia.